sajedaAl/hello-world/README.md

 # hello-world
 test
-## it's a not that i will learn and take good care of my silef
+## it's a note that i will learn and take good care of my silef
 ### i can do it and i am goiog to
 google is the best tool ever
 *now days it's hard to be your silef*